BruceEckel/PolymorphismUnbound/presentation/source.md

 ---

-# Moving Away from Code-Reuse Inheritance
+# Inheritance for Code-Reuse
+- We seem to be moving away from this

 ---

 |==> //: src/rust/inheritance/src/main.rs

+- Go only allows interface-implementation

 # Takeaways